lsst/dp2_lsst_io/docs/tutorials/portal/104/portal-104-6.rst

 ----

-**1. Log in to the Portal aspect of the Rubin Science Platform and execute a query.** Go to the Portal’s "DP1 & DP2 Catalogs" tab, and ensure that the Table Collection and Table are set to dp2 and dp2.Object (respectively).
+**1. Log in to the Portal aspect of the Rubin Science Platform and execute a query.** Go to the Portal’s "DP1 & DP2 Catalogs" tab.
 Switch to the ADQL interface.
 Copy-paste the query below into the box, which will retrieve g- and r-band magnitudes for a sample of extended objects (galaxies) with fluxes greater than 360 nJy.
 Click “Search”.

 .. code-block:: SQL